What is the role of digital technology in the development of a new Smart, Sustainable and Creative City paradigm in a post-COVID19 era?

 - Energy consumption and transport: we must find ways to improve our efficiency through new ways of commuting (car sharing, bicycles, electric vehicles) and ways of living (telework, refrain from flying, consuming locally) in order to reduce our CO2 footprint.

-- Reduction of water consumption and waste emissions: we must buy quality, reusable and long-lasting goods that offer alternative ways to fast-fashion clothing or materials like plastic in order to reduce our impact on the ecosystems.
+- Reduction of water consumption and waste emissions: we must promote circular economy and buy quality, reusable and long-lasting goods that offer alternative ways to fast-fashion clothing or materials like plastic in order to reduce our impact on the ecosystems.

 - Technology and innovation: we must deploy software and hardware solutions for the public good which will turn citizens into agents capable of communicating their needs and working together for the public good in order to create new economic growth opportunities that respond to uncertain scenarios in real time.